 Become a smarter investor today.

-The statistic highlights Tesla’s Production Rate by Model of variant 3 and S/X from Q1 FY 2016 to the latest quarter.
+This statistic highlights Tesla’s Production Rate by Model, split between Model 3 and Model S/X, from 2016 onwards.

 Always know what you’ll pay.
 No hidden costs or surprises.